huwwa/bigO/README.md

  ## Conclusion

- Through this experiment, we empirically verified that the **linear search algorithm** exhibits **O(n)** time complexity, as predicted by asymptotic analysis.
+ Through this experiment, I empirically verified that the **linear search algorithm** exhibits **O(n)** time complexity, as predicted by asymptotic analysis.
  The measured execution times increased proportionally with the input size, confirming the theoretical linear growth rate.

- We also observed that the constant ( c ) representing the time per comparison is approximately **3.93e-9 seconds per operation** on my system.
+ I also observed that the constant ( c ) representing the time per comparison is approximately **3.93e-9 seconds per operation** on my system.